-Whilst waiting for the CNC to arrive we trained on the software and created a number of CAD drawings of parts.
-We ran endless simulations with various setups on our computer from January 2013, until the machine arrived in September 2013.
-Once the CNC machine arrived we quickly set up our first part.
-After a week of working late into the night we succeeded.
-One part down, 100 to go!
+Whilst waiting for our CNC machine to arrive, we trained on software and created a number of CAD drawings.
+We ran endless machining simulations with various setups from January 2013, until the machine finally arrived in September 2013.
+Once the CNC machine arrived we quickly went to work on our first part.
+By the end of the first week, we succeeded.
+One part down, one hundred more to go!

-We visited Las Vegas Shot Show in January 2014 and established an ITAR export licence from the USA for Leaper-UTG parts.
+We visited Las Vegas Shot Show in January 2014 and established an ITAR export licence from USA for Leaper-UTG parts.
 UTG sights, lasers, stocks and fore-ends.
-Click on UTG Tactical webpage for a list of imported items available.
+Click on UTG Tactical logo for a list of items available.

-What a pain ...
+What a pain!
 We cannot easily manufacture springs.
 We tried and tried.
-We ended up purchasing from a supplier.
-Screws are also readily available from suppliers.
+We eventually capitulated and purchased from a supplier.
+Screws are also readily available from Australian suppliers.
 And yes, there are a few other parts less expensive than us trying to manufacture. ...
 Life becomes easier when purchasing roll pins!

 As of December 2016, we've produced many firearm parts and minor components.
 We continue to manufacture and test a growing list of firearm parts and components.